natf17/nextjs-demo/README.md

 ## Add more locales

 When adding another locale, ensure all the pages and seasons are populated in the new language.
+Add the new locale to the `i18n.locales` array in `next.config.js` so that the new language can be selected from the home page.

 ## App images